Skip to main content

 The student

-- considers the appropriate style for the situation
+- recognizes and applies the appropriate style for the situation e.g. in terms of the vocabulary

 - expresses themselves in a clear and logical way